 2. Ketchup, lemon juice, cream of tartar: This is another common recipe that utilizes common kitchen ingredients.
 If one does not have the ingredients listed in the previous recipe, but they do have some ketchup, lemon juice, and cream of tartar they can use this recipe.
 However, this version of DIY household cleaner is not as effective as vinegar, salt, and flour.

-3. Tarn-x: For the quickest results, consider purchasing an "industrial strength" metal cleaner / tarnish remover.
+3. Tarn-X: For the quickest results, consider purchasing an "industrial strength" metal cleaner / tarnish remover.
 Tarn-x works well and can be purchased at Lowe's or Home Depot.
 It is also fairly inexpensive.
 Be warned though, this stuff is quite a bit stronger than vinegar and salt, therefore proper protection is required.
 Wear gloves and goggles.
 Also, this stuff really smells awful.
 I literally wear a voc mask when using it, which actually blocks the smell completely.

-Hopefully this was helpful information for those of you who want to keep your stills bright and shiny.
+Hopefully this was helpful information for those that want to keep their stills bright and shiny.
 Also, consider the alternative: do nothing and let the still develop a natural patina.
 In my opinion, the natural route is best.
 Stills with patina look cool and require no work to maintain!A reminder: Distilling alcohol is illegal without a federal fuel alcohol or distilled spirit plant permit as well as relevant state permits.
 Our distillation equipment is designed for legal uses only and the information in this article is for educational purposes only.
 Please read our complete legal summary for more information on the legalities of distillation.